 Taxonomic names are meant to be unique and used internationally.
 With billions of potential users for taxonomic names, unnecessary changes to names should generally be avoided.
 Thus, the systematics community seeks to stabilize nomenclature and avoid unwanted disruption.

 The systematics community strives for monophyletic groups above the species level (e.g. genus, family, order).
 With monophyly, all the members of a group are derived from a common ancestor and classifications are meant to be more predictive, i.e. that all the species in a monophyletic genus are likely very similar chemically and biologically.
 DNA often tells us much more, and, consequently, DNA analyses have catalyzed many reclassifications.
 It is also helpful to users if a monophyletic group can be easily defined with unique morphological characters.

-There are many other reasons names change, especially at the species or infraspecific level.
-Most of these reasons are covered by the International Code of Nomenclature for Algae, Fungi, and Plants.
+Names often change due to differing taxonomic concepts.
+Deciding how many species to recognize or which genus should be used is not always clear.
+Many other reasons for name changes are covered by the International Code of Nomenclature for Algae, Fungi, and Plants.
 Generally these rules ensure that the earliest publication of a name is used and that the names are defined by a physical description in combination with a physical herbarium specimen or an illustration.